An Operator-Theoretic Framework to Simulate Neuromorphic Circuits: Time-Frequency Approach in Mixed Monotone Circuits

 The computations related to the second step of the DMDR algorithm (line 3 of the pseudo-code) should be carried out in the time domain since static nonlinear elements are in fact diagonal in the time domain.
 To compute the resolvent, efficient proximal algorithms such as the guarded Newton method can be used \cite{parikh2014proximal}.

 By switching between the time and frequency domain, the LTI structure of the lossless components is exploited and the computational cost of simulating the network is drastically decreased.
-In previous works, and upon computing the resolvent offline, the first step involved a matrix-vector multiplication that has a complexity of $\mathcal{O} (n^2)$ but this is now reduced to a vector by vector multiplication, and the computations of this step are dominated by the computational cost of FFT and iFFT that is $\mathcal{O} (nlog(n))$.
+Upon computing the resolvent through finite-difference discretization and not exploiting the structure, the first step involved a general inversion that has a complexity of $\mathcal{O} (n^3)$ but this is now reduced to an elementwise vector by vector multiplication, and the computations of this step are dominated by the computational cost of FFT and iFFT that is $\mathcal{O} (n\log(n))$.
+Using Fourier transform to invert circulant matrices is a standard method in numerical linear algebra \cite{davis1979circulant}.